lando/vitepress-theme-default-plus/docs/getting-started.md

 ```
 ::::

-::: danger MUST USE VUEPRESS 2.0.0-beta.40+
+::: danger MUST USE VUEPRESS 2.0.0-beta.53
-Due to breaking changes introduced in [vuepress@2.0.0-beta.40](https://github.com/vuepress/vuepress-next/blob/main/CHANGELOG.md#200-beta40-2022-04-25) you *must* update to at least that version to use this theme.
-If you cannot update VuePress for whatever reason then use version 1.0.0-beta.30 or lower of this thene,
+VuePress 2.0.0 is currently in `beta` and as such is currently still introducing [many breaking changes](https://github.com/vuepress/vuepress-next/blob/main/CHANGELOG.md).
+For that reason you *must* use version 2.0.0-beta.53 with the current version of this theme.

+**THIS MEANS YOU LIKELY WILL NEED TO UPDATE YOUR SUBTHEME TO ACCOMMODATE THE BREAKING CHANGES!.**
 :::

 ## Usage